-Whether the foal is orphaned through the death of the mare or rejection by the mare, the focus must be on keeping that foal alive for the first week or so, and then give it every opportunity to thrive.
+Whether the foal is orphaned through the mare’s death or rejection by the mare, the focus must be on keeping that foal alive for the first week or so, and then giving it every opportunity to thrive.

-Many first time and small breeders are usually un-prepared for such an emergency but in reality it’s an all too common occurance.
+Many first-time and small breeders are usually unprepared for such an emergency but in reality, it’s an all too common occurrence.

 At birth, the most urgent need for a foal is to drink enough colostrum to develop sufficient antibodies in order to fight off any infections from the outside world.

-It’s a good idea to have some colostrum on hand in the freezer or have a supply organised from a vet or larger breeder just in case.
+It’s a good idea to have some colostrum on hand in the freezer or have a supply organized from a vet or larger breeder just in case.

-After 12 hours the foal should have drunk enough to stimulate normal milk production so the colostrum reduces as does their need for it and ability to utilise it.
+After 12 hours the foal should have drunk enough to stimulate normal milk production so the colostrum reduces as does their need for it and ability to utilize it.

 Some mares that drip or run milk for more than 24 hours prior to foaling may not give their foal enough colostrum so the foal may need blood plasma to boost their immunity.

-The vet can test the foal’s blood to determine if it has recieved anough antibodies, so if you have an orphan who’s intake of colostrum is limited or none at all, it would be wise to have this test done.
+The vet can test the foal’s blood to determine if it has received enough antibodies, so if you have an orphan whose intake of colostrum is limited or none at all, it would be wise to have this test done.

 Regardless of whether the mare dies or rejects the foal, it is vital to try and milk as much colostrum from her as soon as possible.

-A live mare may need to be restrained in a crush/stocks or sedated by the vet in order to do this, unless you have taught her to accept touching around the teats before foaling (highly reccommend!).
+A live mare may need to be restrained in a crush/stocks or sedated by the vet in order to do this unless you have taught her to accept touching around the teats before foaling (highly recommend!).